 If you’re like I was, this post is for you.

 Sulfates are mineral salts that contain sulfur.
 People are exposed to sulfates in a number of ways with the most common way being through our personal care products like shampoo, toothpaste, shaving foam, body washes and facial cleansers.
-The usually function as surfactants, which are water and oil soluble components that as and when combined with water, produce foam.
+The usually function as surfactants, which are water and oil soluble components that when combined with water, produce foam.

 There are literally hundreds of varieties of sulfates but the most common are sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES).
 About 90 percent of shampoos and body washes contain these substances.